bacemkarray/agentic-hpt/README.md

 ### Smarter Coordinator Agent
 The coordinator currently makes stop decisions based on current best accuracy.
 Future prompts could incorporate trend analysis, time-based constraints, or even allow the LLM to recommend which parameters to freeze or prioritize next - expanding agentic behavior beyond binary decisions.

-### Model-Aware Decisions
-Right now, the LLM sees only final accuracy values.
-With better MLflow tooling integration, the agent could gain access to deeper insights.
-Things like loss curves, validation variance, or learning dynamics would enable more informed reasoning.

-### Beyond Tuning: Deployment Agents
-This framework currently stops at training.
-It could be extended into a post-tuning deployment pipeline where an agent decides whether to deploy the trained model, run explainability tools, or perform fairness audits before promotion.

 ---